vfarcic/devops24/manuscript/01-sts.md

 Moreover, the default `StorageClass` is using the `kubernetes.io/aws-ebs` provisioner.
 Since EBS can be mounted only by a single entity, our claim has the access mode set to `ReadWriteOnce`.
 To make thing more complicated, EBS cannot span multiple availability-zones, and we are hoping to spread our MongoDB replicas so that they can survive even failure of a whole zone.

 Having a `ReadWriteOnce` PersistentVolumeClaims and EBS not being able to span multiple availability zones is not a problem for our use-case.
-The real issue is that each MongoDB instance needs its own volume, or at least a different directory.
+The real issue is that each MongoDB instance needs a separate volume or at least a different directory.
 Neither of the solutions can be (easily) solved with Deployments.

 ![Figure 1-1: Pods created through the Deployment share the same PersistentVolume](images/ch01/sts-deployment.png)